microsoft/react-native-windows-samples/docs/ReactInstanceSettings-api-windows.md

 string JavaScriptBundleFile { get; set; }
 ```

 The name of the JavaScript bundle file to load.
 This defaults to `index.windows`.
-This should be a relative path from [BundleRootPath](#bundlerootpath).  `.bundle` will be appended to the end, when looking for the bundle file.
+This should be a relative path from [`BundleRootPath`](#bundlerootpath).  `.bundle` will be appended to the end, when looking for the bundle file.

 ### ```JavaScriptMainModuleName```